eliben/wasm-wat-samples/README.md

 ## How to run these samples

 Unless otherwise stated, each sample consists of a single `.wat` file and an accompanying `test.js` file.
-When the setup is more complicated, the directory will contain its own README file with additional instructions.
+When the setup is more complicated, the directory's own README will have explain what to do.

 First, start by compiling the WAT file to WASM with [wabt](https://github.com/WebAssembly/wabt) or some other WASM toolchain: